digitalocean/terraform-provider-digitalocean/examples/loadbalancer/glb_certificate_rotation_two_phase/README.md

 ## If you start from a single certificate resource

 Use `terraform state mv` to split one resource into `old` / `new` addresses, or add a second resource and import — pair with support on the first migration if needed.
-See `docs/design/glb-certificate-terraform-rotation.md` section **Immediate safe process**.